SlimSim/CAT-QUOTES/README.md

 CAT-QUOTES
 ==========

-CAT QUOTES is the best alround experiance for experiance quotes related to cats!
+CAT QUOTES is the best alround experiance for quotes related to cats!